manymoments/manymoments.github.io/_posts/2020-12-22-what-is-a-merkle-tree.md

 Then, we would have $z\_2 = H(x\_1, h\_1)$ and $z\_2' = H(x\_1', h\_1')$.
 (Again, if $b_k = 0$, just switch $H$'s inputs.)
 But since $z\_2 = z\_2'$ and $x\_i\ne x\_i'$, this gives a collision in $H$!

+The point here is to see that, no matter what the two inconsistent proofs are, one can always work their way back to a collision in $H$, whether that collision is at the top of the tree (extreme case #1), at the bottom of the tree (extreme case #2) or anywhere in between, which we discuss next.

 You should now be able to see more easily that, as long as $x_i\ne x_i'$ but the computed root hashes are the same (i.e., $z_{k+1} = z_{k+1}' = h$), then there must exist some level $j\in [k]$ where there is a collision: